-Systems Monitored parameters [H: High L: Low O: Abnormal st atus] АА AA RI down with alarm Auto start of Stand by pump with alarm Auto shut down with alarm Notes [AA = Alarm Activation RI = Remote Indication ●=apply]
+Systems Monitored parameters [H: High L: Low O: Abnormal st atus] AA RI Auto slow down with alarm Auto start of Stand by pump with alarm Auto shut down with alarm Notes [AA = Alarm Activation RI = Remote Indication ●=apply]

 Sensors Common or separate Gr 1 Gr 2 Gr 3

 Speed/direction of rotation •

-Engine Rotation-wrong way 0 •
+Frains Rotation-wrong way 0 •

 Engine Engine overspeed 0 • •

 Remote start failure 0 •

 Power Control, alarm or safety system, power supply failure 0 •

-- Remote Indication(RI): presentation of values in engine control room or another centralized control station - Gr 1 : Common sensor for indication, alarm, slow down - Gr 2: Sensor for automatic start of standby pump with alarm - Gr 3: Sensor for shut down - (1) Oil mist detection system is to be of the approved type by the Society, tested by Ch 3, Sec.
-10 of the Guidance for Approval of Manufacturing Process and Type Approval, Etc. and applied to Pt 5, Ch 2, 203. - (2) Where outlet temperature from each bearing cannot be monitored due to the engine/turbocharger design, alternative arrangements may be accepted.
+Remote Indication(RI) : presentation of values in engine control room or another centralized control station

+$\mbox{Gr}\ 2$: Sensor for automatic start of standby pump with alarm

+(1) Oil mist detection system is to be of the approved type by the Society, tested by Ch 3, Sec.
+10 of the Guidance for Approval of Manufacturing Process and Type Approval, Etc. and applied to Pt 5, Ch 2, 203.

+(2) Where outlet temperature from each bearing cannot be monitored due to the engine/turbocharger design, alternative arrangements may be accepted.
 Continuous monitoring of inlet pressure and inlet temperature in combination with specific intervals for bearing inspection in accordance with the turbocharger manufacturer's instructions may be accepted as an alternative.